joakimak/DeepNet/README.md

 * **DynamicParallel** - CPU Parallel execution with a dynamically sized thread pool.
 * **Heterogeneous** - GPU Parallel execution.
 Appropriate grid- and block sizes are set automatically by the program.

-Since ~97% of the total makespan is spent in GEMM/dot, parallelization of arithmetic operations have been left out.
+Since ~97% of the total makespan is spent in GEMM/dot, parallelization of arithmetic operations has been left out.

 ## Requirements